Rideshare driver killed while changing tire on I-10 after dropping off rider, family only tells 13

 The victim's family identified her as 57-year-old Aminah Gardner.
 They told Eyewitness News she was a rideshare driver for Uber and Lyft.
 She had just dropped off a rider before her tire went flat.

-Investigators with the Houston Police Department say the crash happened at about 2:35 a.m. along I-10, past Fry Road, near the Lowe's Home Improvement store.
+Investigators with the Houston Police Department say the crash happened at about 2:35 a.m. along I-10 eastbound, past Fry Road, near the Lowe's Home Improvement store.

 Gardner's family spoke only with ABC13, saying she was on FaceTime with her husband when the screen went black.
 He said that's when he knew something was wrong.